cairo-book/cairo-book/src/ch102-03-executing-code-from-another-class.md

   pattern
 - How to use _Library calls_ to execute the logic of another class in the context of the caller
+- How to forward a whole interface to another class with the compiler-generated forwarding impls
 - The two syscalls that Starknet provides to interact with contracts and classes

 You now have all the required tools to develop complex applications with logic